-- 5.1.38.1.1 The TSF shall restrict the ability to modify the authentication data to the following: - a) administrators; and - b) users authorized to modify their own authentication data
+5.1.39.1 FMT_MTD.1.1 The TSF shall restrict the ability to modify the authentication data to the following:

-Application Note: User authentication data refers to information that users must provide to authenticate themselves to the TSF.
-Examples include passwords, personal identification numbers, and fingerprint profiles.
+- a) administrators; and - b) users authorized to modify their own authentication data identification numbers, and fingerprint profiles.
 User authentication data does not include the user's identity.
 The ST must specify the authentication mechanism that makes use of the user authentication data to verify a user's identity.
 This component does not require that any user be authorized to modify their authentication information; it only states that it is permissible.
 It is not necessary that requests to modify authentication data require re-authentication of the requester's identity at the time of the request.